HL7/fhir-sdoh-clinicalcare/input/pagecontent/assessment_instrument_support.md

 LOINC codes are used to describe the results of the question and answer from the social care assessment instrument because they support the encoding of standard assessment tools.
 While the output of the assessment process is an SDC QuestionnaireResponse, it can be useful to derive FHIR Observation and Condition resources based upon the questions and answers that are deemed to have clinical utility.
 The Observation supports searching for specific survey results (QuestionnaireResponses don't support searching based on answers provided) and the Condition identifies the health concerns so they can be communicated and promoted to problems on the problem list.

-An Observation is used to group all the observations created by the QuestionnaireResponse using the Observation.hasMember reference to each of the individual observations.
+An Observation ~is~ may be used to group all the observations created by the QuestionnaireResponse using the Observation.hasMember reference to each of the individual observations.
 This approach is consistent with US Core and there are examples presented later in the IG for both example Questionnaires.

 ### Developing a New Assessment Instrument
 Note, most users of this guide will use standardized assessment instruments.
 This description is provided for those organizations that need to use different instruments, either because they are dealing with determinants for which this IG has not yet identified a standard instrument, or organizational policy requires the use of specific instruments.